 Lesson 5: How to Transfer an Embroidery Pattern – Once you find a pattern you like, you’ll need to transfer the pattern to your fabric.
 There are so many different methods to choose from!
 In this lesson, I’ll walk you through the pros and cons of each method and what kind of fabric each one is best for.

 Lesson 6: Embroidery Stitches – Every embroidery pattern is made up of different stitches.
 On this page, you’ll find a simple video tutorial for each stitch.
+Using these basic embroidery stitches, will teach you how to embroider flowers, letters, and anything you can imagine.

 Extras: Once you’ve mastered the basics of how to embroider, you might have some additional questions.
 Here are links to a few other embroidery tutorials to help you along the way: